 - Cut roofing tiles with an angle grinder

 - Make the whole water-proof with a vapour barrier

 Leaving this job to the professionals means it will get done much quicker and probably to a much higher standard to boot.
 Plus you’ll usually get a guarantee with the work for extra peace of mind.

 If you find none of the above intimidating and you think you’ve got what it takes to do this job, fair enough.
 We wish you the best of luck with your project!
 Our friends over at VELUX have several videos that you should definitely check out including this one:

 How we train our roof window installers

 We take training very seriously at The Loft Boys.
 Some of the regular tasks that our fitters undertake can be taught to an apprentice whilst we’re on a job.
 Others are harder to teach in this way.
-We found that roof window installations was one such task so we decided to build our very training centre.
+We found that installing roof windows was one such task, so we decided to build our very own training centre.
 So now our trainee fitters get to practice roof window installs for as long as they need.
 Therefore, when our guys arrive at a property they know exactly what they’re doing and can hit the ground (or loft space) running!

 Why are we telling you this?
 Well, mainly because if you’re going to use us to install some roof windows we want you to have the peace of mind that we know what we’re doing!
 But also, we’re really proud of the training centre and want to tell the world about it!! 🤓

 Here’s some more good news.
 We’re so confident in our roof window install skills – and the superior quality of VELUX windows – that we cover all our work with a rock-solid 10-year warranty.